Successors to Ikarus (Hungarian company): MABI-Bus Kft.

 However MABI decided not to use the Ikarus brand on its vehicles, yet later the company was renamed to Ikarus Egyedi Kft.
 Ever since there is a constant litigation between Mészáros' Ikarus Egyedi and Széles' Műszertechnika Holding which still licenses the original parent company's Ikarus name.

 In 2016, more than 50% of the company's shares were bought by the Austrian VIECAP Gmbh.

 In 2018, after failing to produce 180 units of the Modulo M168d model (the successors of Ikarus V187), the company got dangerously close to bankruptcy.
 The limited number of vehicles that were delivered to BKV on the other hand, were all suffering from serious design flaws and differed from the construction that was ordered.
 These proved to be incapable to serve in traffic.

-On the 9th of July, Csaba Mészáros, chairman of the Ikarus Egyedi Kft. asked for bankruptcy protection from the government, as the company became insolvent and production was ceased.
+On 9 July, Csaba Mészáros, chairman of the Ikarus Egyedi Kft. asked for bankruptcy protection from the government, as the company became insolvent and production was ceased.